Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Introduction

 \subsection{Related works}

-Traditionally, sophisticated forecasting models were developed to predict daily consumption, which can be deterministic or probabilistic forecasts \cite{probabilistic2021julian, lemosvinasco2022economic}.
+Various machine learning (ML) forecasting models have been developed to predict daily consumption, which can be deterministic or probabilistic forecasts \cite{probabilistic2021julian, lemosvinasco2022economic}.
 However, they all share one fundamental challenge; trained models with historical data may systematically fail to produce accurate forward-looking forecasts if future consumption patterns deviate significantly from historical data.
-This is particularly crucial for modern electricity end users.
-Modern end users, equipped with rooftop PV and electric vehicles, can introduce greater variability to net demand.
-This change is exacerbated by the highly dynamic pricing environment of RT wholesale prices, which can be offered directly to residential customers, as done by a few retailers, e.g., Amber Electric in Australia \cite{amberelectric}.
-For this reason, various price-responsive models have been proposed to estimate the consumption behaviour of residential users.
-In most studies, the time-varying DR programs are encapsulated within a nonlinear utility function \cite{optimal2022Dinh, a2016yu, peer2022jiang}.
+This is particularly crucial for modern electricity end users, who are increasingly equipped with rooftop PV, electric vehicles and home energy management systems (HEMS).
+Due to their reliance on various uncertain factors, these advances can introduce substantial variability into the net demand profile.
+This change is exacerbated by the highly dynamic pricing environment of RT wholesale prices, which can be offered directly to residential customers, as has been done by a few retailers, e.g., Amber Electric in Australia \cite{amberelectric}.
+For this reason, various price-responsive models have been proposed to estimate the consumption behaviour of residential users for analysing new business models.
+In most studies, the time-varying DR programs are encapsulated within a nonlinear utility function \cite{optimal2022Dinh, a2016yu, peer2022jiang, dinh2023cost}.
 This function considers the linear cost of electricity along with a nonlinear (dis)comfort function that depends on electricity usage.
 The incorporation of the (dis)comfort function facilitates the modelling of nonlinear decision-making, reflecting the complex ways in which electricity customers react to price signals.
-Furthermore, the function mimics the principle of loss aversion, that is, a psychological property that describes end-user irrational behaviour \cite{thirty2013barberis}.
-In loss aversion theory, human perception is modelled asymmetrically with individuals being influenced more by the fear of losses rather than the potential gains.
-Unlike loss aversion \cite{accomodating2019radoszynski}, other properties of irrational behaviour, which will be detailed in the following paragraph, are not mathematically modelled in existing DR studies.
+Furthermore, the function mimics the principle of loss aversion, that is, a psychological property in behavioural economics that describes irrational behaviour of the end users \cite{thirty2013barberis}.
+In loss aversion theory, human perception is modelled asymmetrically, with individuals being influenced more by the fear of losses than by the potential gains.
+Unlike loss aversion \cite{accomodating2019radoszynski}, other properties of behavioural economics, which will be detailed in the following paragraph, are not mathematically modelled in the DR literature.